 At high-temperature, $F_Q(L=1)$ exhibits a near-perfect $T^{-2}$ power-law decay for both experiment and theory.
-As it decays below a value 1 usable for a Kramers-Rao lower bound already at $T \gtrsim 0.5J/k_B$, $F_Q$ does not provide a useful metric for quantum coherence that might be present in the system at high temperature, such as would describe the lifetime or mean free path of a spinon excitation.
-This poses a challenge of developing novel quantum metrology to capture high-temperature quantum behaviors in integrable systems, perhaps based on entanglement entropy, negativity, or some other concepts.
+Already for temperatures $T \gtrsim 0.5J/k_B$, $F_Q(L=1)$ is below 1, the value where it indicates the presence of at least bipartite entanglement.
+Thus $F_Q$ as a metric for quantum coherence has limited usefulness at high temperatures.
+This poses a challenge of developing novel quantum metrology to capture high-temperature quantum behaviors in integrable systems, including the observed coherence of spinon excitations.

 The observed long-range dynamical coherence associated with propagating spinons also contrasts sharply with the local character of single-time two-spin correlation function, $\langle S^z_{j} S^z_{j'} \rangle \approx1/4 \delta_{jj'}$ ($\delta_{jj'}$ is Kronecker delta), at $T \gg J/k_B$ and classical expectation of non-propagative, over-damped or diffusive dynamics in this regime \cite{DeGennes_1958}.
-Like QFI, the single-time correlation is insensitive to dynamical coherence because it encodes an energy-integrated property, static structure factor, $S(Q)$.
+Like QFI, the single-time correlation is insensitive to dynamical coherence because it encodes an energy-integrated (single-time) property, static structure factor, $S(Q)$.
 At high temperature, $S(Q) \approx 1/4$ is $Q$-independent, indicating vanishing single-time spin-spin correlations.